seedstack/website/content/docs/seed/manual/testing/integration.md

 # Simple integration testing

-`SeedITRunner` extends `BlockJUnit4ClassRunner` and provides a full SEED environment to test your components in a white box.
+`SeedITRunner` extends `BlockJUnit4ClassRunner` and provides a full Seed environment to test your components in a white box.
 To define such a test Class, simply extends the `AbstractSeedIT` helper class:

     public class CategoryJpaRepositoryIT extends AbstractSeedIT {